danirebollo/serverchecker/README.md

 The goal of this project is to have an high availability web service with cheap resources like OVH VPS, free Cloudflare plan and home server or redirect page like personal github profile (if web is not available, better to be redirected than get DNS error...).

+Also use our OpenWRT router or Windows server to act as a DDNS client service using Cloudflare API (our worker will do the job).
 # Setup
 ## create telegram bot
 Use botfather to create telegram bot.